richelbilderbeek/meesterproef_joshua/README.md

 Meesterproef Joshua

- * Goal: write an academic report, with the hypothesis that the predictions of 3 programs (EpitopePrediction, MHCnuggets, and NetMHCpanII) match, similar to [https://github.com/richelbilderbeek/ep_vs_mhcn](https://github.com/richelbilderbeek/ep_vs_mhcn)
+ * Goal: write an academic report, with the hypothesis that the predictions of 2 programs EpitopePrediction and MHCnuggets, and NetMHCpanII match, similar to [https://github.com/richelbilderbeek/ep_vs_mhcn](https://github.com/richelbilderbeek/ep_vs_mhcn)
  * Duration: 200 hours
  * Time: September 2020 to March 2021